-The Board of Directors of Vonpende Holdings P.L.C. (the "Company") and consequently Vonpende Group, has corporate responsibility in relation to the Investments of the Companies Under Supervision (as defined in the Group Investments Operations Manual of the Company) and the Company itself.
+The Board of Directors of the Company and consequently Vonpende Group (comprising of the Company and its Subsidiaries, both in Cyprus and abroad, as listed on page 31, herein) has corporate responsibility in relation to the Investments of the Companies Under Supervision (as defined in the Group Investments Operations Manual of the Company, comprising of the Subsidiaries which do not have their own investment committees) and the Company itself.
 In this respect, the Vonpende Group's investment decision making depends on the Investment Committee's recommendations which are the foundations for the Board of Director's review and approval of investment transactions, if a review and approval of the Investment Committee and adoption of the Board of Directors of the Company and (or) Companies Under Supervision are required.